PLEASE NOTE: TBD for Time/Date/Location of this webinar.

 The Active Threat Response is an open forum to learn about and discuss what actions to take during an active threat incident.

-Just in time training (JITT) is training that occurs immediately preceding an emergency response shift.
+Just in Time Training (JITT) is training that occurs immediately preceding an emergency response shift.

 The Active Threat Response is an open forum to learn about and discuss what actions to take during an active threat incident.